jenninglim/recursion-schemes-in-DSL/Report/new_report.md

   newtype Fix f = In { out :: f (Fix f) }
 ```

-By using `Fix`, the corresponding pattern functor can be used to defined
+By using `Fix`, the corresponding pattern functor can be used to define
 the *fixed point of functors*, which is isomorphic to the
 original definition,

-$$ Fix ExprF \cong Expr $$
+$$ Fix\ ExprF \cong Expr $$

 6 Program Termination
 ---------------------

 As seen, by using the simplest example of the recursion schemes,
-there is an catalogue of extremely useful laws that is obtained for free by structuring recursion.
+there is an catalogue of extremely useful laws that are obtained for free by structuring recursion.
 Another byproduct of using certain recursion schemes is that it gives us
 the ability to reason with the termination of the program.